 Kannur city comes under Kannur District which is one of Kerala’s 14 districts and a popular tourist destination, is known for scintillating beaches, magnificent temples, colonial architecture, and picturesque hills.
-So, fasten your seatbelt and drive towards the seashores of Kannur!
+So, fasten your seatbelt and drive towards the seashores of Kannur.

 An ancient port town in Kerala, Kannur has many tales of rulers, invaders, and traders to tell.
 Its rich heritage is the reason why it’s also known as the crown of Kerala and an interesting fact about Kannur is that it's named after Lord Krishna who, in the local language, is referred to as Lord Kannan.
 Kannur holds a significant position in the history of Kerala as in the late 12th century until the time Britishers ruled in India, was a popular business destination.
 Dutch, Portuguese, and French traders would land here through the sea route to access the Indian market.

-After independence, Kannur caught the attention of tourists and today it’s a hotshot tourist destination in south India.
+After independence, Kannur caught the attention of tourists and today it’s a hotshot tourist destination in South India.
 The flavours of Kannur don’t just have the taste of western culture but also have the fragrances of Mughalian and the Hindu culture in the form of magnificent monuments and temples.
-Apart from elaborately carved structures, one can also relish the natural beauty of the places that lie in its lush green forests, amazing beaches, and hill stations.
+Apart from elaborately carved structures, one can also relish in the natural beauty of the places that lie in its lush green forests, amazing beaches, and hill stations.

-Tellicherry Fort.
+3. Tellicherry Fort.
 Explore this architectural specimen built-in 1708 by the British East India company.
 Thalassery Fort or Tellicherry Fort featuring huge stone walls around and intricately carved doors still guard the tales of the bygone era and is a delight to watch.

-Paithalmala.
+4. Paithalmala.
 Paithalmala is another must-visit hill station to explore in Kannur.
 The place is adorned with waterfalls, lush green forests, and breathtaking scenery.

-Kannur Beach.
+6. Kannur Beach.
 Set amidst cashew trees, golden sand, eternal sky, scenic beauty, and an infinite sea, this is Kannur beach.
 This beach has everything to mesmerize you.